jonaspleyer/2025-rust-scientific-computing/README.md

 ![](https://img.shields.io/github/actions/workflow/status/jonaspleyer/2025-rust-scientific-computing/build.yml?style=flat-square)
 ![](https://img.shields.io/github/actions/workflow/status/jonaspleyer/2025-rust-scientific-computing/test.yml?style=flat-square)

-# Review: Scientific Computing in Rust
+# Mini-Review: Scientific Computing in Rust

-This review should serve as a snapshot of of the current state of the Rust ecosystem with emphasis on scientific computing.
+This mini-review should serve as a snapshot of of the current state of the Rust ecosystem with emphasis on scientific computing.